finos/FDC3/docs/api-bridging/spec.md

     }
 }
 ```

 Clients should send these messages on to the 'server', which will add the `source.desktopAgent` metadata.
 Further, when processing responses, the agent acting as the 'server' should augment any `AppMetadata` objects in responses with the the same id applied to `source.desktopAgent`.

 ### Individual message exchanges

 The sections below cover most scenerios for each of the Desktop Agent methods in order to explore how this protocol might work.

+Each section assumes that we have 3 agents connected by bridge:

+* agent-A
+* agent-B
+* agent-C

-Each section assumes that we have 3 agents connected by bridge: agent-A, agent-B and agent-C. Agent-C provides a websocket server that agent-A and agent-B have connected to.
+agent-C provides a websocket server that agent-A and agent-B have connected to.

 ## Context

 ### For broadcasts on channels

 Only needs a single message (no response)
 An app on agent-A does:

 ```javascript
 fdc3.broadcast(contextObj);
 ```

 or

 ```javascript
 (await fdc3.getOrCreateChannel("myChannel")).broadcast(contextObj)
 ```